MCKnaus/dmlmt/README.md

 ## Example

-The following example shows for simplicity how the analysis works for a binary treatment variable.
+The following example shows how the analysis works for a binary treatment variable.
 The data are taken from the [hdm](https://github.com/cran/hdm) package that is described in Chernozhukov, Hansen, & Spindler (2016).

 ```R